Troppydash/the-deviation-tutorial/pages/page6.md

 ### Challenges
 1. Now that you can convert user input to other types, write a program that ask someone their age, and tell them how old they are in 18 years.
+2. Write a program that checks for two user inputs, and prints if they are the same number.
-2. Mess around with converting types, see if you can predict the outcome.
+3. Mess around with converting types, see if you can predict the outcome.